Uzbek alphabet: Latin script

 The question of the transition of the Uzbek language to the Latin alphabet was raised back in 1920.
 In January 1921, it was discussed at the regional congress in Tashkent, but then supporters of romanization did not receive approval from numerous adherents of reforming the Arabic script.
 This issue was raised for the second time in 1926 at the First Turkic Congress in Baku.
 At this congress, the transition of all Turkic languages of the peoples of the USSR to the new Latin alphabet, Yañalif was approved.
 To implement the transition to the Latin alphabet, the New Alphabet Committee was created under the Presidium of the Central Executive Committee of the Soviets of the Uzbek SSR.
 Various projects for the new alphabet were widely discussed on the pages of the press, various meetings, meetings, and conferences.
 Significant discussion flared up on the issue of displaying synharmonism in writing.
 It was decided to display synharmonism in writing, for which 9 letters were introduced into the alphabet to display vowels.

-In 1929, as part of comprehensive programs to "educate" (politically influence) Uzbek people, who for the first time now had their own cartographically delineated (administrative) region, Uzbek writing in the Uzbek SSR was switched to Latin script.
+In 1929, as part of comprehensive programs to promote literacy within Uzbek people, who for the first time now had their own cartographically delineated (administrative) region, Uzbek writing in the Uzbek SSR was switched to Latin script.
 The latinization of Uzbek was carried out in the context of latinization of all languages in the Soviet Union.
-The new Latin script also brought about the letter f to represent /f/ and distinction of back and front vowels, adding a number of new characters for them.
+The new Latin script also brought about the letter to represent and distinction of back and front vowels, adding a number of new characters for them.

 At the Republican Spelling Conference in Samarkand, held in May 1929, a new Uzbek alphabet of 34 characters was approved: